liqotech/liqo/docs/pages/User/GettingStarted/demo_k8s_on_desktop.md

   * -t 500 -> specifies a timeout in seconds.
 If the pod does not reaches the `Running` status within the timeout, the native application will be executed (if any).
 The very first time you execute the _cloudified_ application, you should specify a large value for this parameter because of the time required to pull the required Docker images from the public repository;
   * -r pod -> specifies the run mode.
 In this case the viewer will be a k8s `pod` too (as the application one) and will be scheduled on the current node;
   * -s -> enable secure communication between the application `pod` and the viewer `pod`;
   * blender -> the (supported) application we want to execute.
-If you have a NVIDIA graphic card (with the required drivers already installed as specified in the [NVIDIA Quickstart](https://github.com/NVIDIA/nvidia-docker#quickstart)) in the remote node, you can use that card with blender!!
+If you have a NVIDIA graphic card (with the required drivers already installed as specified [above](#install-k3s)) in the remote node, you can use that card with blender!!
 {{% /expand%}}
 If you need help about the execution parameters, please run `cloudify -h`.